Error-331/code_tests/docs/bible/links.md

 Launch Out and Let Down - February 23 (do not toil without Christ, continue spread the Gospel, God have given us pattern for preaching the Gospel);

-From Now On - February 23 (do not fear, evangelism is a priority);
+From Now On - February 24 (do not fear, evangelism is a priority);

+Full of Leprosy - February 25 (do not cast out any sinners, help sinners);